w3f/polkadot-spec/docs/chap-networking.md

 - `/91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3/transactions/1` - a substream/notification protocol which sends transactions to connected peers.
 This is a *Notification substream*.

-  The messages are specified in [Section 4.8.5](chap-networking#sect-msg-transactions).
+  The messages are specified in [Section -sec-num-ref-](chap-networking#sect-msg-transactions).

   |     |                                                                                                          |
   |-----|----------------------------------------------------------------------------------------------------------|